fancytapsio/Swift-Data-Structure-And-Algorithms/README.md

 ## Prerequisites

-Highly recommend reading Advanced Swift and Functional Swift for understanding concepts found in SwiftDSA such as POP (Protocol Oriented Programming).
+Highly recommend reading Advanced Swift and Functional Swift for understanding concepts found in SwiftDSA such as POP (Protocol-Oriented Programming).
 The books can be found here https://www.objc.io/

 ## License